Skip to content

 3. Deploy to staging

-Produce compressed representations optimized for reconstruction fidelity.
-Achieves highest compression ratios (99%+) but sacrifices interpretability.
-Use when maximum token savings required and re-fetching costs are low.
+Opaque compression produces compressed representations optimized for reconstruction fidelity.
+It hits the highest compression ratios (99%+) but sacrifices interpretability.
+Use it when maximum token savings matter and re-fetching is cheap.

-Generate detailed structured summaries on each compression.
-Produces readable output but may lose details across repeated compression cycles.
+Regenerative full summary generates a detailed structured summary on each compression.
+The output is readable, but details can decay across repeated compression cycles.

 Research from Factory.ai [4] compared compression strategies on real production agent sessions: